Nawaz Sharif: Industrialization and privatisation

 Nawaz had campaigned on a conservative platform and after assuming office announced his economic policy under the National Economic Reconstruction Programme (NERP).
 This programme introduced an extreme level of the Western-styled capitalist economics.

 Unemployment had limited Pakistan's economic growth and Nawaz believed that only privatisation could solve this problem.
 Nawaz introduced an economy based on privatisation and economic liberalisation, notably for banks and industries.
 According to the US Department of State, this followed a vision of "turning Pakistan into a [South] Korea by encouraging greater private saving and investment to accelerate economic growth."

 The privatisation programme reversed the nationalisation by Zulfikar Ali Bhutto and the PPP in the 1970s.
 By 1993, around 115 nationalised industries were opened to private ownership, including the National Development Finance Corporation, Pakistan National Shipping Corporation, National Electric Power Regulatory Authority, Pakistan International Airlines (PIA), Pakistan Telecommunication Corporation, and Pakistan State Oil.
 This boosted the economy but a lack of competition in bidding allowed the rise of business oligarchs and further widened the wealth gap, contributing to political instability.
 Former science advisor Dr. Mubashir Hassan called Nawaz's privatisation "unconstitutional".
 The PPP held that nationalisation policy was given constitutional status by parliament, and that privatisation policies were illegal and had taken place without parliamentary approval.

 Privatization programme reached the GDP growth rate to 7.57% (1992) but dropped at 4.37% (1993; 1998).

 Nawaz initiated several large-scale projects to stimulate the economy, such as the Ghazi-Barotha Hydropower Project.
 However, unemployment remained a challenge.
 In an attempt to counter this, Nawaz imported thousands of privatised Yellow-cab taxis for young Pakistanis, but few of the loans were repaid and Nawaz was forced to pay for them through his steel industry.
-Nawaz's projects were not evenly distributed, focusing on Punjab and Kashmir Provinces, the base of his support, with lesser efforts in Khyber and Balochistan provinces, and no benefits from industrialization in Sindh Province.
-After intense criticism from the PPP and MQM, Nawaz completed the Orangi Cottage Industrial Zone but this did not repair his reputation in Sindh.
+Nawaz's projects were not evenly distributed, focusing on Punjab and Kashmir province, the base of his support, with lesser efforts in Khyber and Balochistan provinces, and no benefits from industrialization in Sindh province.
+After intense criticism from the PPP and MQM, Nawaz completed the Orangi Cottage Industrial Zone in Karachi but this did not repair his reputation in Sindh.
 Opponents accused Nawaz of using political influence to build factories for himself and his business, for expanding the Armed Forces' secretive industrial conglomerate and bribing generals.